 The site is located at the northwest corner of Greenbank Road and Canfield Road in Ottawa's Trend-Arlington neighbourhood (Knoxdale-Merivale ward), as shown in Figure 1.
 The property is legally described as Part of Lots 19, 38, 39, 40, 41 and 42 and Part of Block J registered Plan 485324, City of Ottawa.
-The site is an irregular shape and has approximately 80 metres of frontage along Canfield Road, 90 metres along Greenbank Road, and 55 metres along Parkmount Crescent, with a total area of approximately 7,797 m2.
+The site is an irregular shape and has approximately 80 metres of frontage along Canfield Road, 90 metres along Greenbank Road, and 55 metres along Parkmount Crescent, with a total lot area of approximately 7,797 m2.
 The property is currently occupied by the existing St. Mary's Coptic Orthodox Church, surface parking, and daycare playground.
+The Church has been located here for over 25 years.
 The existing church will remain in place throughout construction, serving the existing community.